girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 ## Contributing to this repository

 GWOC encourages individuals to share their knowledge and ideas to develop technical skills and gain valuable experience in the field of tech education.
 We are creating a content repository which is full of valuable resources.
 Folders for different domains like Android Development, Web Development have been created and contribution to a specific domain will go to that folder only.
 Inside each directory there will be subdirectories for sub-topics of that particular domain. **There is a specific branch for each of the domains and participants need to contribute to that branch only**.
-Eg, if someone is contributing to Web Development or any sub topic of it, contribution to that domain should go to the specific branch only.
+For example, if someone is contributing to Web Development or a subtopic of it, contributions to that domain should only go to that branch.

 ### Types of contribution you can make